SubinLee8/tailorfit_project/README.md

 -MySQL: Store user profiles and health records (data by date)</br>
 3️⃣ Personalized Recommendation System</br>
 -Calculate BMI index and provide weekly running, walking, and stretching times based on the index</br>
-4️⃣ Membership Registration for Athletes, Trainers, or Both</br>
+4️⃣ Membership Registration for Athletes, Trainers, or Both Using Email Authentication </br>
+-Get verification through a link via Email using token stored in Redis valid for 10 mins </br>
 -Set access permissions based on user roles using Spring Security</br>
-5️⃣ Data Visualization (Frontend Integration)</br>
+5️⃣ Data Visualization </br>
 -Visualize the average exercise data for the last 4 weeks and the latest 4 weight data points using charts/graphsn</br>
 <h3>✅ Additional Features</h3></br>
 1️⃣ View Other Users' Public Exercise Records</br>